Activity note: You may check in to hotel anytime after 3 pm. Meet group in the Broadway Meeting Room at 4:15.

 Dinner: Enjoy the German influence on St. Louis cuisine this evening as we dine at the Feasting Fox Restaurant.

-Evening: Meet back in Room 134 for an evening of St. Louis Trivia with your fellow Road Scholars.
+Evening: Meet back in the Broadway Meeting Room for an evening of St. Louis Trivia with your fellow Road Scholars.

 Breakfast: Breakfast Buffet at the hotel.
-Closing program at 8:15 in Room 134 of the hotel.
+Closing program at 8:15 in the Broadway Meeting Room of the hotel.
 If you choose, view the National Geographic movie, "Lewis and Clark, Great Journey West".
 Main program will conclude by 8:30, movie will conclude by 9:30.
 Please check out of rooms by 11 am.